Blockchain-Community/Tron-Dapp-Development/README.md

 <img src="./Images/k.png">

 Once the contract, is uploaded naviagate to your main contract in my case it's only one.
 Now compile your code by choosing the appropriate version of your smart contract.
+Note: Remeber which compiler you're using because it'll be used while verifying the contract later.

 <img src="./Images/l.png">